We regularly hear the question "Who is the best plastic surgeon in such and such a city?" ".

 - Has he written and published scientific articles?

 The quality of the result also comes from the experience and the surgical practice of the intervention.
-It is important to find out about the number of years of experience of the surgeon and whether he regularly performs this procedure.
+It is important to learn about the number of years of experience of the surgeon and whether he regularly performs this procedure.

 The presentation of the website, the quality of the before/after photos and the environment of his practice are all elements that will help you to appreciate the aesthetic sensitivity of your surgeon.